Cliff Rose Homeowner's Association

 A Planned Area Development

-We are just a few miles from downtown Prescott.
-Since the 1970’s, our growth has been purposefully slow and steady as a few new homes are added each year.
-We are currently at approximately 420 homes with about 8 unsold lots and 8 undeveloped lots.
+We are just a few miles from historic downtown Prescott.
+Since the 1980’s, our growth has been steady as new homes are added each year.
+We are currently at approximately 420 homes.

-Cliff Rose is managed by a volunteer Board of Directors.
-Many HOA functions are overseen by HOAMCO, a fee-based professional HOA management company.
-These functions include escrow processing, rules enforcement, and treasury.
-We maintain a resident-only parking facility for RVs at very reasonable rates.
-The HOA dues are $84 annually.
-The Dues are low because the only maintenance requirements of the HOA include the RV lot, common area landscaping, and some drainage ditches.
+The Cliff Rose Homeowners Association is run by a volunteer Board of Directors.
+Our HOA is managed by HOAMCO, a fee-based professional HOA management company whose functions include escrow processing, rules enforcement, insurance, and treasury.
+Most of the HOA dues homeowners pay annually, goes towards maintenance of the approximately 23 acres of HOA common area land which includes weed abatement, landscaping, some drainage ditches, and a RV lot.
 The streets are maintained by the City of Prescott.
-We are also guided by our CC&Rs Document.

 Within our community, residents host various group activities, publish a quarterly newsletter (Quail Trail), sponsor a charity food drive twice a year, and a community-wide garage sale in the fall.